lightningdevkit/lightningdevkit.org/docs/key_management.md

 # Key Management

 LDK provides a simple default `KeysManager` implementation that takes a 32-byte seed for use as a BIP 32 extended key and derives keys from that.
-Check out the [Rust docs](https://docs.rs/lightning/*/lightning/chain/keysinterface/struct.KeysManager.html).
+Check out the [Rust docs](https://docs.rs/lightning/*/lightning/sign/struct.KeysManager.html).

-However, LDK also allows to customize the way key material and entropy are sourced through custom implementations of the `NodeSigner`, `SignerProvider`, and `EntropySource` traits located in `chain::keysinterface`.
+However, LDK also allows to customize the way key material and entropy are sourced through custom implementations of the `NodeSigner`, `SignerProvider`, and `EntropySource` traits located in `sign`.
 These traits include basic methods to provide public and private key material, as well as pseudorandom numbers.

 A `KeysManager` can be constructed simply with only a 32-byte seed and some random integers which ensure uniqueness across restarts (defined as `starting_time_secs` and `starting_time_nanos`):